Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

 Main actions on delivery planning are performed in the table.
-Depending on the current planning step a table contains created orders, available units (transport), and formed routes.
+Depending on a current planning step a table contains created orders, available units (transport), and built routes.
 A planning step is shown in the bottom left corner of the table.
-Moving to the next step is possible only upon completing the previous one.
-On every step (until a route is not saved) there is a possibility to go back to the previous one and make any corrections.
+Moving to the next step is possible only upon completing a previous one.
+On every step (until a route is not saved) there is a possibility to go back to a previous one and make any corrections.
 A number of columns in the table is configured individually (click the icon in the top right corner of the table).

 Information presented in this block can be divided into 3 categories: information on the chosen element, general information on orders, and general information on routes.

-Information on the chosen element (order, unit) is shown upon clicking the element's line in the table and includes its detailed description.
-Order description is data indicated upon order creation, unit description is data from the monitoring system indicated in the 'Characteristics' tab of a unit properties dialog.
+Information on a chosen element (order, unit) is shown upon clicking an element's line in the table and includes its detailed description.
+Order description is an information indicated upon order creation; unit description is an information indicated on 'Characteristics' tab of a unit properties dialog in the monitoring system.
 In the bottom of the information block there are buttons for editing or deleting an order chosen in the table.

 General information is shown upon checking an element's flag.
 On the 1st step of planning this piece of information includes such parameters as total weight, volume, cost, and number of orders; on the 2d step this piece of information is also accompanied by units' data (total carrying and effective capacities).
 In the bottom of the information block there is a button for deleting all the orders indicated in the table by a flag.

 After choosing orders (step 1) and units for their delivery (step 2), click 'Distribute'.
 On the basis of the algorithm used, a route is formed.
-For the optimal route building the algorithm considers such parameters as delivery interval, weight and volume of goods in an order (if the corresponding settings are indicated), warehouse's working hours and unloading time (indicated on the 'Warehouses' tab of the settings).
-Moreover, upon a route building the algorithm considers the requirements on the minimization of distance and time for a delivery.
+For the optimal route building the algorithm considers such parameters as delivery interval, weight, and volume of goods in the order (if the corresponding settings are indicated), as well as warehouse's working hours and unloading time (indicated on the 'Warehouses' tab of the settings).
+Moreover, upon a route building the algorithm considers requirements on the minimization of distance and time for a delivery.

 Expand a route (click on its line) to view the sequence of delivery points to be passed.
 Note that a formed route is considered to be preliminary.
 In other words, the sequence of delivery points of a formed route can be reestablished either automatically or manually.

-To do it automatically, click the 'Refresh' icon in the end of the line.
+To do it automatically, click 'Refresh' icon in the end of the line.

 To reestablish delivery points manually, drag and drop them in the needed sequence.
-Note that if several routes are formed, then you can drag points from one route to the other.
+Note that if several routes are formed, you can drag points from one route into the other.
 The points dragged become fixed and their position stays constant even upon further automatic reestablishment.

-Built delivery route is displayed on the map.
-Route visualization color schemes can be set on the 'General' tab of the settings section.
+A built delivery route is displayed on the map.
+Route visualization color schemes can be set on 'General' tab of the settings section.